jonchang/fishtreeoflife.org/about.md

 * *Chlorurus gibbus* has rogue behavior
 * *Takifugu fasciatus* is actually *T. obscurus*

-[Please fill out this survey](https://docs.google.com/forms/d/e/1FAIpQLSeyE_NT5WiQA3Er62ZJzIHrRnOP0ASzPYrh294Nr5pOm4kTDg/viewform?usp=sf_link) so we can collate all fixes for a future revision.
+If you identify any issues, [please fill out this survey](https://docs.google.com/forms/d/e/1FAIpQLSeyE_NT5WiQA3Er62ZJzIHrRnOP0ASzPYrh294Nr5pOm4kTDg/viewform?usp=sf_link) so we can collate all fixes for a future revision.
+Thanks!